theamazingmrb/baby-tracker-api/README.md

 5. Access the API at http://localhost:8000/api/ and admin interface at http://localhost:8000/admin/

-### Frontend Deployment
+### Documentation Site Deployment

-The project includes a Next.js frontend that can be deployed separately:
+The project includes a Next.js documentation site that can be deployed separately:

 1. Navigate to the frontend directory:
    ```bash